 There are a range of tariffs to cover the different uses of music across various venue types.
 However, the cost of TheMusicLicence will vary according to your music use.
 To help you understand how much TheMusicLicence could cost, you can view the individual PPL and PRS for Music tariffs that may be applicable to you.

-Please select your business or organisation type for more information about TheMusicLicence.
+Please select your business, sector and/or venue type for more information about TheMusicLicence.

 Where does my money go?